-With the 2013-2014 football season underway, Super Bowl XLVIII – which will be played in Northern New Jersey – is now less than six months away.
-Cities and businesses, including those in Hudson County, are playing a game of beat the clock in their efforts to capitalize on the event.
-As the National Football League (NFL) and its high-end national sponsors spend dollars in New York, New Jersey has been left to scramble on its own for a piece of the revenue jackpot, a challenge which municipalities here are trying to meet in different ways.
+With the 2013-2014 football season under way, Super Bowl XLVIII – which will be played in Northern New Jersey – is now less than five months away.
+Cities and businesses, including those in Hudson County, are playing a game of “beat the clock” in their efforts to capitalize on the event.
+As the National Football League (NFL) and its sponsors spend dollars in New York, New Jersey has been left to scramble for a piece of the revenue jackpot, a challenge which municipalities here are trying to meet in different ways.

-“Some cities like Hoboken really went big’ they really went out there and tried to go after those larger corporate dollars.
-We really applaud them for that,” said Bill LaRosa, director of the Hudson County Office of Cultural Affairs and Tourism.
+“Cities like Hoboken really went big, they really went out there and tried to go after those larger corporate dollars,” said Bill LaRosa, director of the Hudson County Office of Cultural Affairs and Tourism, last week.

 ‘I think there are avenues for us to make money off of [the Super Bowl] and that’s how we’re going to leverage it.’ – Steven Fulop